nao7sep/Assets/PLAYBOOK.md

 **Example flow:**
 - "I have a plan for 15 classes across 3 segments: [1] LineHandling, [2] WordHandling, [3] FileProcessing.
 Should we start with LineHandling?
 It would include: `LineReader`, `LineNormalizer`, `EmptyLineFilter` - these handle all line-level text operations.
 Here's the detailed design..."

-### 7.3.
+### 6.3.
 Proactive Segmentation

 Even without user prompting, if a task involves multiple loosely-coupled groups of types, propose segmentation:

 **Example:** "This implementation involves 12 classes.
-I can organize them into 3 segments: [1] Domain models, [2] Data access layer, [3] Business services.
+I can organize them into 3 segments: [1] LineHandling, [2] WordHandling, [3] FileProcessing.
 Should I show you the LineHandling segment design first?"

-### 7.4.
+### 6.4.
 Segment Design Quality Check

 **Good segment:** Types within it are highly related to each other, loosely coupled to other segments, and share a clear unified purpose.

 **Bad segment (red flag):** Segment A depends on segment B, AND segment B depends on segment A → circular dependency detected.
 Restructure the design before implementing.

----

-## Summary

-These patterns ensure:
-- Clear separation between business logic and external systems
-- Loose coupling through dependency injection
-- Predictable error handling boundaries
-- Organized, maintainable file structure
-- Pragmatic balance between consistency and productivity
-- Thoughtful implementation planning for complex work